lichen-community-systems/Flocking/README.md

 The latest stable release of Flocking can be downloaded from the [Flocking releases](https://github.com/colinbdclark/Flocking/releases) page.

-Concatenated and minified Flocking builds, suitable for development and production respectively, are included in the [dist directory](dist/).
+Concatenated Flocking builds are included in the [dist directory](dist/).
 Flocking can also be built manually using Grunt.

 Here's how to include Flocking's development file in your HTML page: